bochf/ait/README.md

 **Characterization Test**
 As the system evolves, it becomes increasingly complicated to obtain a complete and accurate state machine. *Characterization test* is reverse engineering a system to work out a state machine graph, particularly useful for legacy systems.
 The `Explorer` process begins from a given state with a set of defined events.
 It tries all the events on the known states and repeats this process until no new state is discovered.
 For instance, if the system starts in State A, the test will apply all possible events to see if it transitions to new states like State B or State C, and continues this until all states are explored.
-The *characterization test* assumes the current system is correct, even if the behavior is not fully worked as designd or is hard to understand.
+The *characterization test* assumes the current system is correct, even if the behavior is not fully worked as designed or is hard to understand.
 It provides a baseline of the system's behavior, which can be used to compare against future changes.
 The test generates a state machine graph by observing the system's behavior, it may discover many corner cases which are never thought of before.

 ```mermaid
 flowchart TD